Parsa-Rajabi/CIS145/docs/labs.md

 ![](images/labs/lab-completed-annotated.png)

-### Blackboard Submission
+### D2L Brightspace Submission

-Here are the steps to submit your screenshot to Blackboard:
+Here are the steps to submit your screenshot to D2L Brightspace:

-1. Go to myclasses/blackboard UFV
+1. Go to myclasses/D2L Brightspace UFV
 2. Navigate to CIS 145 Course
 3. On the sidebar, select `Labs`
 4. Find the respective lab